What Christian Parents Need to Know about His Dark Materials

 - Shawn McEvoy, Sarah Phillips, & Meghan Kleppinger Crosswalk.com

 - 2007 6 Dec

 EDITOR'S NOTE: This article was originally written in 2007 to address Christian concerns with the release of the movie The Golden Compass, which covered the first book of Philip Pullman's fantasy series, His Dark Materials.
-Now, for Fall 2019, HBO and BBC One are creating a three-season series to cover the complete story.
+Now, beginning November 3, 2019, HBO and BBC One are creating a three-season series to cover the complete story.
 While much of our original discussion here involves the 2007 movie, it is also relevant to the tenor, plot and themes of the books, the HBO series, and what Pullman's trilogy is generally about.

 If you intend to read these books or watch this series, please consider this your warning that MAJOR SPOILERS lie ahead.

 When Crosswalk's editorial staff realized that we were not very well-versed in all the talk about The Golden Compass film or Philip Pullman's His Dark Materials trilogy of which this film is the first part, we purposed to read the books and then attend a screening of the movie.
 Since then, we've spent more time in fascinating discussion over what we've encountered than actual work.
 What we intend to do is provide honest, useful feedback for Crosswalk users that dovetails with what others have already written, while also presenting what really stuck out to us from both literary and Christian backgrounds.